Blog / Marketing tips / How to Handle Bad Reviews on Your Online Store

 14 people found the above review helpful because it provided honest feedback of any potential pitfalls of the product.

-While ignoring bad reviews might feel like the easiest course of action, doing so you miss valuable information.
+While ignoring bad reviews might feel like the easiest course of action, by doing so you miss valuable information.
 Instead, think of them as a gateway to your customer’s mind.
 After all, your clients are the ones interacting with your product.
 If there are any areas that need tweaking, your customers are in the best position to let you know that, so use their feedback to your advantage.

 While bad reviews can have a negative impact on your reputation, your response to them offers a chance to improve your image.
 Use the situation to show your accountability and exceptional customer service, and steer clear of anything that sounds like a sales pitch.